-- Youkai: The Nine, Eight, Two and One Tails respectively are based on animal-like youkai (such as kitsune) from Japanese myth, the others are original creations by Kishimoto.
+- Youkai: Shukaku, Matatabi, Gyūki, and Kurama are based on animal-like youkai (such as tanuki, nekomata, ushi-oni, and kitsune respectively) from Japanese myth, the others are original creations by Kishimoto.

 The Tailed-Beasts and their Jinchuriki are:

-- Ax-Crazy: The worst example among the biju for this sort of behavior.
+- Ax-Crazy: The worst example among the Tailed Beast for this sort of behavior.

 - Canis Major: Even if they're akin to racoons, tanukis are actually canines.

-- Dishing Out Dirt: He's made of sand after all.
+- Dishing Out Dirt: Uses Earth Release and it's made of sand after all.

-- Driven by Envy: He hates the Nine Tails for viewing him as an inferior due to his single tail.
+- Driven by Envy: It hates Kurama for viewing it as an inferior due to its single tail.

-- Jerk with a Heart of Gold: Turns out he actually warned Gaara to not fall asleep in early childhood.
-And despite not really liking the old priest, he was kind enough to say he was like the Sage of the Six Paths.
+- Jerk with a Heart of Gold: Turns out it actually warned Gaara to not fall asleep in early childhood.
+And despite not really liking the old priest Bunpuku, it was kind enough to say that he was like the Sage of the Six Paths.

-- Large Ham: The Shukaku speaks bombastically much like a drunkard would.
+- Large Ham: Shukaku speaks bombastically much like a drunkard would.

-- Mighty Glacier: He declares that he prides himself on his defense.
+- Mighty Glacier: Shukaku declares that it prides itself on its defense.

 - Power Tattoo: The markings on his body are Cursed Seals.

-- Retcon: As mentioned above, Shukaku was originally believed a monk that turned demon with no connection to the Nine-Tails.
+- Retcon: As mentioned above, Shukaku was originally believed to be a monk that turned demon with no connection to the Nine-Tails.
 In fact, it wasn't until Part II that Shukaku was even referred to as the One-Tail, instead being referred to as Shukaku the Sand Spirit.
-Hell, even its name is worth mentioning because before their past was revealed, Shukaku was the only tailed beast referred to by his given name.
+Hell, even its name is worth mentioning because before their past was revealed, Shukaku was the only Tailed Beast referred to by its given name.

 - Turns out Kishimoto didn't forget about this.
-Years before Gaara, Shukaku was in fact sealed in a priest.
-He was sealed for so long that the villagers came to see the priest as Shukaku and thus the old belief.
+Years before Gaara, Shukaku was in fact sealed within a priest.
+It was sealed for so long that the villagers came to see the priest as Shukaku and thus the old belief.

-- Tanuki: What he's based on, down to his rivalry with Kurama.
+- Tanuki: What it's based on, down to its rivalry with Kurama.

-- Took a Level in Kindness: Changes his attitude towards Gaara, even giving a Declaration of Protection.
+- Took a Level in Kindness: Changes its attitude towards Bunpuku and Gaara, even giving a Declaration of Protection to the latter.